Navyazitya/python-bootcamp/README.md

 Tic Tac Toe Game: A fully working Tic Tac Toe Game.
 It features a user-friendly interface and allows two players to take turns playing against each other

 - **Day4:** Dive into advanced data science with pandas, exploring real-world datasets like Spotify's.
 Master data manipulation, delve into DataFrames, and learn essential data cleaning techniques.
 Engage in practical exercises and quizzes for a comprehensive learning experience.

+- **Day4 Extraction:** Dive into the cleaned and processed Spotify dataset, providing an organized view of track, artist, album, and genre information.
+Perfect for data analysis and visualization, offering real-world insights for data science projects.

+- **Day5:**  Master visualization techniques with matplotlib and seaborn, including line graphs, scatter plots, bar graphs, and heat maps.
+Explore real-time data with interactive charts and elegant visualizations to enhance data analysis and interpretation.